avr-aics-riken/PMlib/Readme.md

 ~~~

 ##### MPI version
+In this document, MPI version means multi process (MPI) version with possible
+OpenMP thread parallel model, if OpenMP is available on the target platform.
 If PAPI and/or OTF library is available on the system, set their path
 as the example below to activate the functionality within PMlib.
 ~~~